gub05/vt-app-team-website/README.md

 # VT App Club Website

 Hey team!
 This is our website for the VT App Development Club.
-We're building it with React and it's going to be awesome!
+We're building it with React.

 ## What We're Building
 - **Homepage** - Welcome people to our club